jbagnato/genetic-spa-classifier/README.md

-# genetic-spa-classifier
+# Genetic Algorithm for Single Page Apps

-Genetic Algorithm implementation to classify webpage's components using site's screenshot image
+Genetic Algorithm implementation to classify webpage's components using site's screenshot image.

 ![Trained DNA](https://github.com/jbagnato/genetic-spa-classifier/blob/main/sample.gif)

+As a result you get a json file, a png image with component's area and a gif with the evolution.

 ## Getting Started